jwest33/ai_job_finder/README.md

 Job scraping functionality is based on [JobSpy](https://github.com/speedyapply/JobSpy) by Cullen Watson (speedyapply).

 Copyright (c) 2023 Cullen Watson
 Licensed under the MIT License.
-See [LICENSE-JOBSPY.txt](LICENSE-JOBSPY.txt) for full license text.
+See [LICENSE-JOBSPY](LICENSE-JOBSPY) for full license text.

 Thank you for the excellent foundation!